WGPR: Early years

 Initially, WGPR featured easy listening music similar to that of WQTE.
 The station was purchased in 1964 by its current owner, the International Free and Accepted Modern Masons (d/b/a WGPR, Inc.), led by Dr. William V. Banks, who served as president and general manager of WGPR until his death in 1985.

 It is reported that the station's call sign meant "Where God's Presence Radiates", but the original meaning was "Grosse Pointe Radio."
 The station was originally based at a studio on 20233 Mack Avenue in Grosse Pointe Woods when it went on the air.
 The original building still stands and houses a real estate agent.
 The current studios are located on East Jefferson in Detroit.

-An independent television station focusing on shows aimed at African-American viewers was added in 1975, WGPR-TV channel 62.
+An independent television station focusing on shows aimed at African-American viewers was added in 1975, WGPR-TV.
 On September 29, 1975, Amyre Porter, Doug Morrison and Sharon Crews became the nation's first African-American primetime news team.
 WGPR-TV became a CBS network affiliate in 1994 following WJBK's switch from CBS to Fox.
-Channel 62 was sold to CBS in 1995, taking the call sign WWJ-TV.
+WGPR-TV was sold to CBS in 1995, taking the call sign WWJ-TV.